Frequently Asked Questions

 Can I submit a request via MuckRock and have it be private forever?

-No, but you can ask for your embargoed request to be deleted, and we’ll remove it completely from the site.
+Users that are part of organizational accounts can embargo their requests permanently.
+Other users can ask for a request to be deleted, and we’ll remove it completely from the site.

 How long do you hold onto the documents?